White, Eric M.

 - FOR 432 Economics of Recreation Resources

 Lurie, S. D.E.
 Bennet, S. Duncan, H. Gosnell, M.L.
 Hunter, A.T.
 Morzillo, C. Moseley, M. Nielsen- Pincus, R. Parker, and E.M.
-White. (accepted).
+White.
+(2013).
 PES marketplace development at the local scale: The Eugene Water and Electric Board as a local watershed services marketplace driver.
 Ecosystem Services.
+6: 93-103.

 Rosenberger, R., L. Bell, P. Champ, and E.M.
 White.
 (2013).
 Using benefit transfer to estimate the economic value of recreation losses in Rocky Mountain National Park due to mountain pine beetle outbreak.
 Western Economics Forum.
 12(1): 31-39.

 White, E.M., G. Latta, R. Alig, K. Skog, and D.M.
 Adams.
 (2013).
 Biomass production from the U.S. Forest and Agriculture sectors in support of a renewable electricity standard.
 Energy Policy.
 58: 64-74.